ACDBio/raman-open-forge-imai/README.md

 # Acknowledgments
 Special thanks to [Imai Optics](http://www.imaioptics.com/) for supporting the project by providing a discount on [YM_RPL_785_500](https://aliexpress.ru/item/1005010193725685.html?spm=a2g2w.orderdetail.0.0.20384aa6LKfzBg&sku_id=12000051478540187&_ga=2.6013747.1429933141.1770309479-1631170546.1742897773), which was instrumental in testing and validating the software.
 Their high-quality equipment ensured reliable performance during development.
+Also thyanks to ramanbase.org developers and contributors and ramanspy developers.
 # Contributing
 Contributions are welcome!
 Please submit issues or pull requests for bugs, features, or improvements.
+The software is at the active development stage.
 This project is licensed under the MIT License - see the LICENSE file for details.<|control12|># Line Spectra Viewer